jsmolka/egg-player/readme.md

   - remove background color from css
 - move config scale functions into this util
 - move shortcut register functions into this util

-### Bass integration
-- create a bass wrapper and use it in the player
-  - try to reinitiate bass after the audio device changed
-  - consider using a bass plugin for tag loading instead of taglib

 ### User interface
 - do not show certain info at low size